 There are many different ways that you, or a colleague, can share a dashboard.
 Power BI Pro is required for sharing a dashboard and might be required for viewing a shared dashboard.

 Is associated with a single workspace.

-Can display visualizations from many different datasets.
+Can display visualizations from many different semantic models.

 Can display visualizations from many different reports.